 - If you added a new video (graphics) card or replaced your monitor and Windows does not start or screen goes blank, try using Enable VGA Mode, aka Enable low-resolution video mode and changing screen resolution to minimum or recommended level.

 - If you get a blue screen (also known as Blue Screen of Death / BSOD) and automatic restart, use WhoCrashed for crash dump analysis.
-Also, files on your hard disk might be messed up - start Windows in Safe Mode, or use Recovery Console (only in Windows XP), Repair Your Computer (in Windows Vista and 7) or Recovery Environment (in Windows 8) for repairing file system errors.
+Also, files on your hard disk might be messed up - start Windows in Safe Mode, or use Recovery Console (only in Windows XP), Repair Your Computer (in Windows Vista and 7) or Recovery Environment (in Windows 8 and 8.1) for repairing file system errors.

 My Data Recovery CD/USB can also help here.

 - If Windows works, but is slow or many programs crash, use the non-destructive reinstall (available in Windows XP and Windows 7) method that most probably repairs your Windows without deleting your programs, files and settings.
-Windows 8 offers the Refresh your PC option that keeps your files and personalization settings, but removes programs and apps that were not installed using Windows Store unless you've created a custom recovery image.
+Windows 8 and 8.1 offer the Refresh your PC option that keeps your files and personalization settings, but removes programs and apps that were not installed using Windows Store unless you've created a custom recovery image.

 - If nothing else works, you can still recover your files using Puppy Linux (in case hard disk itself is fine) or my Data Recovery CD/USB - you can recover data from damaged disks, restore deleted partitions and files, and much more with the bootable disc or USB drive.
 To rescue your files, you must also have a USB flash drive or external hard drive with sufficient space.

 After you store your important files elsewhere, reinstall Windows XP, Vista or 7.
 In Windows 8 and 8.1, you can use the Reset your PC option to prevent complete reinstallation.